 Our office is flexible in working with students who are on the quarter system or the semester system.
 Interns can work full time (9 a.m. to 5 p.m.) or part time, but applicants should plan for a minimum of 10 to 15 hours of availability throughout the work week.

 A resume or letter of recommendation can also be included with applications.

-The deadlines for each internship session are as follows:
+The deadlines for DC internship* session are as follows:

 Summer Internships: April 14th

 Spring Internships: December 2nd

 *Please check with the internship coordinator for the deadlines in the Palo Alto District Office.